-When operating in the outdoors, our risk assessments need to be dynamic this means that because we are in an ever changing environment, our risk assessments also need to be ever changing to suit the terrain.
-For example, walking through an empty field presents different hazards to walking through a forest or on uneven rocky terrain.
+When operating in the outdoors, our risk assessments need to be dynamic this means that because we are in an ever-changing environment, our risk assessments also need to be ever-changing to suit the terrain.
+For example, walking through an empty field presents different hazards to walking through a field of cows, a forest or on uneven rocky terrain.
 Everything changes again if it is raining or if a thunderstorm hits.

-Hazards- What are the potential/likely hazards of this activity What do we do to minimise/prevent risk of harm control Dehydration Drink lots Encourage team to drink Drink at regular intervals Carry 2 litre bottle of water (2 litre) Sun stroke Wear sun glassesSun hatCover skin with clothes Sun burn Sun cream and hat
+Hazards- What are the What do we do to

+potential/likely hazards of this minimise/prevent risk of harm

+activity control

+Dehydration ■ Drink lots

+Encourage team to drink

+Drink at regular intervals

+Carry 2 litre bottle of water (2 litre)

+Sun stroke Wear sunglasses

+■ Sun hat

+Cover skin with clothes

+Sun burn Sun cream and hat

 Cover body with clothes

-Food poisoning If unsure - over cook
+Food poisoning ■ If unsure - over cook

 Wash hands - hygiene.

-Good hygiene when washing cutlery.
+■ Good hygiene when washing cutlery.

 Hypothermia If wet, change clothes quickly

-Layers
+■ Layers

 Stay dry

 Wear waterproofs if raining.

-Slips, trips, falls Appropriate foot wear
+Slips, trips, falls Appropriate footwear

 Take care on uneven ground.

 Blisters Apply blister plasters before blister

 forms.

+Burns Hold under running cool water for 20

+mins

-Burns Cling film
+Cling film

 Be careful with naked flames

-Midges (allergic reactions) Avon
+Midges (allergic reactions) ■ Avon

 Mesh nets

 Antihistamine tablets

 Cover body with clothes

 Avoid being outside at dawn/dusk

 Insect repellent

-Stranger Danger Group stays together at all times.
+Stranger Danger Group always stays together.

 Make sure more than one person is in

 each tent.

 Water purification Range of water purification solutions

 Travel Wear seatbelts

 Travel sickness bands

 Do not wander off at service stations

 Be careful of traffic.

-First Aid - Take an Ouch Pouch
+First Aid - Take an ouch pouch